jas4gan/bwyd/README.md

 ### Run Your Development Servers

-- Run `yarn start` in project directory to start the Express server on port 5000
+- Run `npm start` in project directory to start the Express server on port 5000
-- `cd client` and run `yarn start` to start client server in development mode with hot reloading in port 3000.
+- `cd client` and run `npm start` to start client server in development mode with hot reloading in port 8080.
 - Client is configured so all API calls will be proxied to port 5000 for a smoother development experience.
 Yay!
-- You can test your client app in `http://localhost:3000`
+- You can test your client app in `http://localhost:8080`
 - You can test your API in `http://localhost:5000/api`

 ## Basic Requirements